Skip to content

 Enable ACL Log Select to enable logging of the port restriction enforced above.

-DNS Servers IP address of DNS server.
+DNS Servers IP address of the DNS server.

 Important